-Year 2 completes the fundamentals of management and allows students to specialize in an indepth study of one aspect of management, a Special Subject or Major, (in French 'Spécialisation').
+Year 2 completes the fundamentals of management and allows students to specialize in an in-depth study of one aspect of management, a Special Subject or Major, (in French 'Spécialisation').
 This Special Subject is the student's own choice.
-Year 2 also introduces students to the notions and practices of multi-disciplinarity, since they make a second choice, that of a complementary specialization and an ARTEM Workshop, in partnership with students from other Schools.
+Year 2 also introduces students to the notions and practices of multi-disciplinarity, since they make a second choice, that of an elective, and an #ATM Workshop.

 S3 S4

 Module ECTS Vol. H Module ECTS Vol. H

 Financial decisions 4 30 Intercultural management 4 30

-Management control 4 30 Management of organisations 4 30
+Management control 4 30 Sustainable Management of organisations 4 30

-Strategic Marketing and planning 4 30 Strategy 4 30
+Strategic Marketing / Planning 4 30 Strategy 4 30

 Information Systems Management 4 30 Financial risk management 4 30

-ARTEM Workshop 5 45 ARTEM Workshop 5 45
+#ATM Workshop 5 45 #ATM Workshop 5 45

 Specialisation 1 4 30 Specialisation 3 4 30

-Specialisation 2 4 30 Complementary 4 30
+Specialisation 2 4 30 Specialisation 4 4 30

+Foreign language 1 15 Elective 1 15